-Although heat is in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of creating it (unlike furnaces) which is why it is used as a heating and cooling system.
-It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of energy efficiency.
-Just compare these two top of the line cooling systems from Lennox.
+Although heat is part of the name, you can use a heat pump for AC.
+It works by shifting heat instead of generating it (the way a furnace does) which is why it is used as a heating and cooling system.
+It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of energy efficiency.
+Just look at these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner